beginning of content

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-When should I start to think about being investigated for infertility?
+When should I see a doctor about infertility?

 Talk to your doctor if you're:

 See your doctor straight away if you would like to have a child and think you may have fertility problems.
-This may be because of endometriosis, testicular problems or anything else.
+This may be because of endometriosis, polycystic ovary syndrome (PCOS), testicular problems or anything else.

-Your doctor may suggest a range of tests to determine what's stopping you from getting pregnant.
+Your doctor may suggest a range of tests to work out why you are not getting pregnant.

-If the tests show that either you or your partner are infertile, there are fertility treatments available.
+If the tests show that either you or your partner is infertile, there are fertility treatments available.
 These include ovulation induction or in vitro fertilisation (IVF).

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.